soaapp/genai-assessment/README.md

 - Frontend development: 2 hours
 - Testing and debugging: 1 hour
 - Documentation: 1 hours

-## Future Improvements

-Given more time, I would add:

-1. Add PROD level error handling and input validation.
-2. Implement "streaming" so the logs (and potentially the response) could improve UX and logging experience.
-Adding streaming for the purpose of this demo was not the target, and wanted to focus on clean architecture with reliable logging,
-3. Improve history UI to display execution steps more clearly and more similar to the logs shown
-4. Add tool confidence scoring for better routing on ambiguous inputs, also more logic around falling back on the appropriate tool.
-5. Support multi-step reasoning by chaining tools
-6. Add integration tests and increase test coverage to unhappy paths
-7. I think it would be very cool to add even a "guardrail" system that can ask to "Clarify task request" if no tool was selected.

-## Environment

-Tested on macOS with Python 3.14.0, Node 24.10.0, and npm 11.6.0.
-Should work on Windows and Linux with compatible versions.

 ## Special Mention
 To my cat Pluto for always supporting me while I code. <img height="95" alt="Screenshot 2025-12-10 at 10 37 21 PM" src="https://github.com/user-attachments/assets/efc89bfd-f54a-4f89-b1ff-5ee9296bd4cc" />